Skip to main content

 Best Practices

-• Choose the correct type: Use json for structured data, text for plain text or Markdown.
+• Choose the correct type: Use json for structured data, markdown for text, rich formatting, or file attachments.

 • Validate JSON: Ensure your JSON is valid to avoid downstream errors.

-• Use Markdown: For rich text, use Markdown in text mode.
+• Use Markdown: For rich text and file attachments, use Markdown mode.

 • Keep it simple: Use Data Source nodes for static or rarely-changing inputs.